samipak458/documentation-website/_data-prepper/managing-data-prepper/peer-forwarder.md

 parent: Managing Data Prepper
 ---

-# Peer forwarder
+# Peer Forwarder

-Peer forwarder is an HTTP service that performs peer forwarding of an `event` between Data Prepper nodes for aggregation.
+Peer Forwarder is an HTTP service that performs peer forwarding of an `event` between Data Prepper nodes for aggregation.
 This HTTP service uses a hash-ring approach to aggregate events and determine which Data Prepper node it should handle on a given trace before rerouting it to that node.
-Currently, peer forwarder is supported by the `aggregate`, `service_map_stateful`, and `otel_trace_raw` [processors]({{site.url}}{{site.baseurl}}/data-prepper/pipelines/configuration/processors/processors/).
+Currently, peer forwarder is supported by the `aggregate`, `service_map_stateful`, and `otel_traces_raw` [processors]({{site.url}}{{site.baseurl}}/data-prepper/pipelines/configuration/processors/processors/).

-Peer forwarder groups events based on the identification keys provided by the supported processors.
-For `service_map_stateful` and `otel_trace_raw`, the identification key is `traceId` by default and cannot be configured.
+Peer Forwarder groups events based on the identification keys provided by the supported processors.
+For `service_map_stateful` and `otel_traces_raw`, the identification key is `traceId` by default and cannot be configured.
 The `aggregate` processor is configured using the `identification_keys` configuration option.
 From here, you can specify which keys to use for peer forwarder.
 See [Aggregate Processor page](https://github.com/opensearch-project/data-prepper/tree/main/data-prepper-plugins/aggregate-processor#identification_keys) for more information about identification keys.

 Peer discovery allows Data Prepper to find other nodes that it will communicate with.
 Currently, peer discovery is provided by a static list, a DNS record lookup, or AWS Cloud Map.